QuentinRa/blog.quentinra.dev/maths/graph/terms/independence.md

 [Go back](..#advanced-terminology)

-In French, we are mainly using the keywords ``Stable`` and `Stabilité`.
-The independence set, also called stable set/`ensemble stable` is a set $S$ in which we can't find two vertex that are adjacent.
+In French, we are mainly using the keywords `Stable` and `Stabilité`.
+The independence set, also called stable set/`ensemble stable` is a set $S$ in which we can't find two adjacent vertices.

 * **maximal independent set**: not stable anymore if we add a vertex
 * **maximum independent set**: